 From September 18–21, 2019, approximately two dozen journalists who are selected as Media Law School Fellows will not only receive instruction from law professors and experienced lawyers, but they will have an opportunity to interact with and ask questions freely of the instructors.

-Best of all, we are able to provide this experience with no registration fee, no housing cost, and with a $400 travel allowance to help offset the cost of coming to Columbia.
-Fellows will stay three nights at The Inn at USC Wyndham Garden and classes will be held at the School of Law (located at 1525 Senate Street, Columbia, South Carolina 29208), within walking distance of the Inn on the campus of the University of South Carolina.
+Best of all, Fellows can receive this training at little to no cost.
+There is no registration fee, and Fellows will receive a $400 travel allowance and three nights lodging at the Inn at USC.
+Classes will be held at the School of Law (1525 Senate Street, Columbia, South Carolina 29208), within walking distance of the Inn on the campus of the University of South Carolina.

-We invite you to apply or to nominate other journalists to apply to become a 2018 Fellow.
+We invite you to apply or to nominate other journalists to apply to become a 2019 Fellow.
 If you know someone who might be interested in applying for this opportunity, please pass the information along.
-Applications will be accepted through Monday, August 31, 2018 and accepted fellows will be notified immediately thereafter.
+Applications will be accepted through Thursday, August 15, 2019 and selected fellows will be notified immediately thereafter.